Kitchen Wrapping Cost

 At a Glance

-Kitchen wraps are turning out to be a super smart way for householders to give their kitchen a makeover without the hassle of a full-on refurb.
-Wrap on over your existing units, doors & work surfaces, and instantly, the space gets a whole new look & feel - all without the need to rip out the old.
+Wrapping a kitchen is a practical way for homeowners to give their kitchen a makeover without the hassle of a full-on refurb.
+Applied directly over existing units, doors and worktops, it transforms the space without the need to rip out the old kitchen.

-A full kitchen re-wrap on average costs around £2,500 - that's a nice chunk of change, but a heck of a lot more palatable than the cost of a complete rip-out & re-fit.
+A full kitchen re-wrap on average costs around £2,500, making it more cost-effective than a complete rip-out & re-fit.

 large kitchen blue doors